SolaceProducts/pubsubplus-pks-quickstart/README.md

 # Use contents of default values.yaml and override redundancy (if needed) and the admin password
 helm install solace --name my-solace-nonha-release \
                --set solace.redundancy=false,solace.usernameAdminPassword=Ch@ngeMe
-# Wait until the pod is running and ready and the active message broker pod label is "active=true"
+# Wait until the pod is running and ready and the active event broker pod label is "active=true"
 watch kubectl get pods --show-labels
 ```